Author: Kati Chilikova

 The Colombia ALG, comprised of 15 grass-root civil society organizations, was first formalized in October 2018 with the mission of identifying and addressing systematic barriers to financial sustainability in Montes de Maria.
 Since then, the group has met monthly and implemented activities related to human resource management and retention strategies and understanding local taxation policy changes and their implications for local CSOs.
 As USAID-funding to the ALG is set to end in December 2019, this training was the final activity to be implemented by the group to promote the long-term financial vitality of CSOs operating in the region.

-Following the conclusion of this workshop, the Columbia ALG will focus on planning for the group’s future sustainability.
+Following the conclusion of this workshop, the Colombia ALG will focus on planning for the group’s future sustainability.
 With the support of LINC, the ALG will develop a sustainability plan in early 2020 that provides the group with a clear vision and next steps for financial resilience for the ALG beyond the close-out of the FFS project and USAID funding.